isomerpages/nlb-biblioasia/_holding-area/Panton Malaijoe dan Portugees: A Rediscovered Manuscript Sheds Light on the Languages.md

 K - *Panton Joncker* (*Jonker Pantun*): 30 stanzas in Malay.

-Thematically, these texts are not dissimilar to the wider Southeast Asian genre of the pantun, while simultaneously establishing links with European literary traditions, including chivalric literature and medieval Portuguese love poetry.10 Love (whether licit or illicit, consummated or aspirational, joyous or painful) is the theme of several of them, as exemplified by the following excerpt from the opening sequence of Panton Malayo:11
+Thematically, these texts are not dissimilar to the wider Southeast Asian genre of the pantun, while simultaneously establishing links with European literary traditions, including chivalric literature and medieval Portuguese love poetry.10 Love (whether licit or illicit, consummated or aspirational, joyous or painful) is the theme of several of them, as exemplified by the following excerpt from the opening sequence of *Panton Malayo*:11

-\[...\]
+[...]
-Lihat anack tsina
+*Lihat anack tsina
 Toehan kie tsilmoele
 rindo pada dieha
-makan tida boole.
+makan tida boole.*

-Lihat hanack tsina
+*Lihat hanack tsina
 bagú wida darie
 roepa bage boenga
-bangoen la camarie.
+bangoen la camarie.*

-Soeda amba casie
+*Soeda amba casie
 djúwa dengan badangh
 boehat la canda tie
-bagi sooka toehan.<br>
+bagi sooka toehan.*<br>
-\[...\]
+[...]

 Behold the Chinese maiden,
 The dainty little lady.